JarateKing/TF2-Hud-Reference/2-LISTS/Animlist.md

 PulseOption5 |
 HideVoteBackgrounds |

-## Unused Animations
+## File-less animations

-Some of these may not function ingame or are inaccessible through normal means!
+These animations are not defined anywhere, and are only referenced in the code.
+It is possible that some of them cannot be triggered in game!

 Animation | Description
 --------- | -----------
-HintMessageLower | Potential remnants of HL2? used for the history of picked up weapons HintMessageRaise | Same as above
+HintMessageLower | Potential remnants from HL2? used for the history of picked up weapons HintMessageRaise | Same as above
 HudReplayReminderIn | Potential remnant from when replays were enabled on valve servers?
 HudReplayReminderIn2 | Same as above